9 Signs Your Loved One is Sabotaging Their Own Recovery

 If you’re reading this with concern about your loved one’s recovery, then you’re in the right place.
 Here are a few tips to approach the topic with your loved one in a helpful way:

-• Approach them calmly and supportively: If you say, “We need to talk about what you’ve done,” or something like that, then they may feel apprehensive about opening up.
-Perhaps asking, “Could we grab a coffee and chat?” is a more effective way to get them to open up.
+• Approach them calmly and supportively: If you say, “We need to talk about what you’ve done,” or something similar, then they may feel apprehensive about opening up.
+Asking, “Could we grab a coffee and chat?” is a more effective way to get them to open up.

-• Don’t judge: If your loved one tells you they’ve relapsed or that they agree they have been sabotaging their own recovery, the last thing they need is to be told that they’ve made a mistake or that they’re a disappointment.
-Instead, ask how you can help them to get back on track.
+• Don’t judge: If your loved one tells you they’ve relapsed or agrees they have been sabotaging their own recovery, the last thing they need is to be told that they’ve made a mistake or that they’re a disappointment.
+Instead, ask how you can help them get back on track.

 • Listen: People in recovery have lots of people telling them what they think is the best thing for their recovery.
 Sometimes folks just need someone to listen to their challenges and be there for them.